The workflow contains the sequence of pre and post-patching tasks. Before creating a workflow, you should add tasks and scripts to your library.

 Workflow Library

-The Workflow Library contains Workflows you have created in addition to two automatically created workflows, one for Windows and one for Linux.
+The Workflow Library contains Workflows you have created in addition to four automatically created workflows, one for Windows, Linux, AIX, and Solaris.

-- To view the Library select Workflows from the main menu
+- To view the Library select Workflows from the lefthand menu under System > Workflows

 - The Search bar at the top left corner will enable you to search through the Workflows by name only.

-- You can Edit, Delete or Set as default any of the Workflows by clicking on the action button on the right.
+- You can Edit (), Delete () or Set as default for any of the listed Workflows by clicking on the respective action button.

 Note: When creating a remediation plan the default workflow will be selected automatically for patch deployment unless you choose otherwise